Trenchwise/simpsons-react-project/README.md

 How does the function know what to delete.
 You will need to tell it something unique so it can figuer it out.

-First Russell trys using index to configer the delet buttons - but there is a problem with this.
+First Russell trys using index to configure the delete buttons - but there is a problem with this.

 //// Using index to wire up the delete button.